-With this programme, you can combine taught courses on public policy, public management and research methods with carrying out a substantial piece of independent, doctoral-level research.
+This programme allows you to combine taught courses on public policy, public management and research methods, while carrying out a substantial piece of independent, doctoral-level research.

 Professional doctorates are doctoral-level qualifications, equivalent to traditional PhDs.
 They are rigorous programmes of advanced applied study and research, specifically designed to meet the needs of practising professionals.
 They provide a framework for the integration of professional expertise and scholarly inquiry to explore specific areas of interest.